ARM-software/vscode-keil-studio-pack/extension-pack-web/README.md

 This Readme explains how to install the extensions with the **Keil Studio Pack For Web**.

 The **Keil Studio Pack For Web** installs recommended extensions for embedded and IoT software development on Arm-based microcontroller (MCU) devices.
-The extensions included are listed in the **Details** of the pack in Visual Studio Code and detailed in the [Extensions available in the pack](#extensions-available-in-the-pack) section below.
+The extensions included are listed in the **Details** of the pack in Visual Studio Code and described in [Extensions available in the pack](#extensions-available-in-the-pack).

 The main Keil Studio extensions available with this pack are **Arm Device Manager** and **Arm Embedded Debugger**.
 The extensions can be used together by installing this pack, enabling you to run projects on a hardware and undertake debugging.
 Each extension can also be used individually.